grantchen08/shooter3d/README.md

 - Modern web browser with WebGL support (Chrome, Firefox, Safari, Edge)
 - Landscape orientation (game is designed for horizontal screens)
+- Fullscreen supported (use the ⛶ button or press `F`; some mobile browsers restrict fullscreen)

 ## Configuration